bazel-contrib/publish-to-bcr/README.md

 ## Publishing multiple modules in the same repo

-You can publish BCR entries for multiple modules that exist in your git repository by configuring [`moduleRoots`](./templates/README.md#optional-configyml).
+Multple modules that are versioned together in the same git repository can be published by configuring [`moduleRoots`](./templates/README.md#optional-configyml).

 ## Including patches